volynsal/Earnings-Call-Summarization/README.md

 # Earnings-Call-Summarization
-Earnings Call Summarization using OpenAI
+Earnings Call Summarization using OpenAI and pastebin